backdrop-contrib/better_exposed_filters/README.txt

    For example, leaving all checkboxes unchecked (often the default state) returns zero results.

-Q: So, how does Better Exposed Fitlers work?
+Q: So, how does Better Exposed Filters work?

 A: BEF changes the display of an exposed filter at the theme level.
 This also allows a designer to customize the display by overriding BEF's